brillout/wildcard-api/readme.md

 const db = require('./path/to/your/db/handler');

 endpoints.updateTodoText = async function(todoId, newText) {
-  if( !user ) {
+  // Only logged in users are allowed to change a to-do item. if( !user ) {
-    // Not logged in user are not authorized to change a to-do item.
+    // The user is not logged in.
     // We abort.
     return;
   }